-“Thomas to the rescue!”
+“Tom to the rescue!”
 Seeing as they declared war on my little girl and my home, I declared war on the ants.
-Initially, it did not go very well – picture a man trying to squish a million ants and only managing to get 800,000 crawling all over him as a result …..and then running out of the room crying and screeching — that totally wasn’t me, it was more like a manly ant threatening sobbing.
+Initially, it did not go very well – picture a man trying to squish a million ants and only managing to get 800,000 crawling all over him as a result …..and then running out of the room crying and screeching.
+That totally wasn’t me, it was more like a manly ant threatening sobbing.

-But thanks to Youtube and internet research, we came upon a solution that worked – it involved a placing a mixture of Borax, sugar and water on a plate in the area where the ants were coming in and leaving it for the ants to find.
-No need to stomp or do the hard work, we just had to leave it out for them where it was available.
-The ants when they detect the sugar-water are immediately drawn to it and they eat it like me eating jelly beans, not realizing that they are also ingesting and being covered by the Borax.
-After they have eaten and come in contact with the borax, when they go back to the colony, there bodies are filled withe and covered in Borax.
+They don’t realize that they are also ingesting and being covered by the Borax.
+After they have eaten and come in contact with the borax, when they go back to the colony, there bodies are filled with and covered in Borax.
 This then wipes on other ants and gets fed to the other ants in the colony.
 Borax becomes part of their every day diet.
 They also tell the other ants about the find and direct each other back to the plate to continue to the process.

 Borax is poison to ants.
 It kills ants both from ingestion and from being on their bodies.